PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ## Browse Recurring tasks

 - Shows all triggers of the recurring tasks.
 - Columns are the same as the open tab.
+Only difference are below:
+  - `Repeat on` : It shows the repeating value of the trigger when new instances will be created.
   - Here triggers has a offset of `Notification Date` and `Start Date`.
 So shows the offset of the `Notification Date` and `Start Date `.
+  - Responsible, Accountable, Consulted, Informed: It shows the selected families roles.
+In case of multiple roles, roles are sorted in order of - `Director`, `Advisor`,  `Investment Director`, `Associate Advisor`, `Investment Associate`, `Client Managers`, `Client Associate`, `Operations`, `Personal Controller`

 - Sorting order:
   - Tasks are primary sorted on alphabetical order of `Family` Name.
 Secondary sorted on alphabetical order of `Entity` name.
 Tertiary sorting on `Section` and fourth sorting on `Repeats on` in order of `Monthly`, `Quartly`, `Semi Annual` & `Yearly`.
+- The recurring tab will show all task triggers for any user.
 - Shows `Recurring icon` for the recurring task.
 - On hover, show hover effect and vertmore action at the right side.
   - Vertmore action: `Edit` & `Delete`
+- Shows task triggers count in table header.
 - On click, open view dialog of Recurring trigger.

 #### Notes